 Laurie is a Partner in our Family Law Group, acting in disputes involving high incomes, significant property, and custody and access issues.
 Laurie is results-oriented, using her practical and creative skills to find the most appropriate resolution for each client’s specific needs.
 Laurie appears in courts at both the trial and appellate levels, and makes effective use of both mediation and arbitration for her clients.

-In addition to her column in the Financial Post, Laurie has been widely quoted in the Globe and Mail, The Toronto Star, the Toronto Sun, Canadian Living Magazine, Law Times, The Lawyers Weekly, Canadian Lawyer and Precedent Magazine.
+In addition to her column in the National Post, Laurie has been widely quoted in the Globe and Mail, The Toronto Star, the Toronto Sun, Canadian Living Magazine, Law Times, The Lawyers Weekly, Canadian Lawyer and Precedent Magazine.
 She also speaks regularly on a wide variety of law-related and professional issues in far-flung places, such as Australia, Ireland, Scotland, India, and throughout Canada.